 A quirky, fun expedition through his inspiring, wondrous environments.
 What happens when you just let the house talk?
 What does it say?
 For more information on Dennis, go to: http://bpac.co/a:1163.

 Watch Jim Pappas talk about Innerspace Continuum #7, 2003.
 A Syracuse, NY native, Pappas is highly regarded for his legacy of employing the arts, education and community engagement as instruments of social change. for more info on the artist visit: http://bpac.co/n:4021

 In search of a watercolor painting class for beginners?
 Join Art Center Educator, Michaela Worosz, in her creative and relaxing beginner watercolor painting lesson.
 Share your painting with us by tagging @burchfieldpenneyartcenter or using the hashtag #burchfieldconnects

 Download and print these Burchfield coloring book pages!
-Share your colored pages by tagging @burchfieldpenneyartcenter or using the hashtag #burchfieldconnects
+Share your coloring pages by tagging @burchfieldpenneyartcenter or using the hashtag #burchfieldconnects

 Look, Think, Find

 How closely do you look at art?
-Here are five questions about an artwork in our collection.
+Here are five questions about artworks in our collection.
 LOOK at the painting carefully, THINK about the questions, FIND the answers in the painting.
 Share your answers with us by tagging @burchfieldpenneyartcenter or using the hashtag #burchfieldconnects

 BPAC Sketch Together!